Marvel's Spider-Man 2

 Discussions regarding a proper sequel to Marvel's Spider-Man began during the game's development, with open story threads for future titles being teased across both it and Miles Morales.
 The game was announced in September 2021.
 Creative director Bryan Intihar, game director Ryan Smith, narrative lead Jon Paquette and art director Jacinda Chew from Insomniac Games respectively reprise their duties from prior entries, while Yuri Lowenthal, Nadji Jeter and Laura Bailey return to headline the game's voice cast, which comprises other returning actors and characters from the previous games.
 Jim Pirri and Tony Todd join the cast as the voices of Kraven and Venom, respectively.

 Marvel's Spider-Man 2 was released for the PlayStation 5 on October 20, 2023, and was ported to Windows by Nixxes Software on January 30, 2025.
-The game received critical acclaim, with praise directed towards its narrative, characterization, and gameplay.
+The game received critical acclaim, with praise directed towards its narrative, characterization, and gameplay, although its writing received some criticism.
 It was nominated for numerous end-of-year accolades, and won in six categories at the 27th Annual D.I.C.E.
 Awards, including Action Game of the Year.
-The game sold over 2.5 million units in 24 hours and over five million in 11 days, becoming PlayStation's fastest selling first-party title.
-The game has sold over 11 million units as of April 2024.
+The game was also included in many lists of the best games of 2023.
+It is also often featured among the best PS5 games ever made.
+The game sold over 2.5 million units in 24 hours and over five million in 11 days, becoming the best selling game on the console in addition to PlayStation's fastest selling first-party title.
+The game has sold over 11 million units as of April 20 2024.